Time: 3-5 HOURS

 Stuff to Bring: Water, Snacks, Shoes with good grip, Sunscreen

-This is a very scenic hike near Honolulu that offers some great ridge hiking as well as views of both sides of the island.
-The hike has some challenges, a few steep climbs and some mud to contend with if it's been raining, but the real difficulty with this hike is physical.
+This intermediate hike near Honolulu offers some exciting ridge hiking as well as some awesome views.
+The trail has some technical challenges, a few steep climbs and possibly some mud to contend, but the real difficulty with this hike is physical.
 The long slow uphill over several miles will really give your legs a good workout.
 However, once you reach the summit, you will be greeted with some of the best views in all of Oahu.
-You can see both the Windward and Leeward sides of the island and may even be able to see some of the West Side on a clear day.
-While it is a challenge, this hike is worth the effort.
+On a clear day, you can see both the Windward and Leeward sides of the island and may even be able to see some of the West Side.
+For those that love hiking Oahu's ridges, this is one you don't want to miss.

 This first time I did this hike and posted about it was back in February 2017, a cloudy day where the beautiful views of this hike were impeded.
 I decided to revisit this hike in July, to show what this hike has to offer on a clear day.
 It really is a beauty.